caicloud/aloe/README.md

 })
 ```

+Pay attention to the `cleanUp` method, which is used to clean up a context.

+## Usage

-## Variable
+### Variable

-Sometimes variables should be defined because of auto-generated value by server(e.g. id).
+Variables can be defined to hold auto-generated value by server (e.g. id).
+For example:

 ```yaml
 flow: